trufae/aiblog/src/WinCdbNull-en.md

 ## Exceptions

-Exception events, so even if we tell cdb to ignore the ^C event, it just hook its and prints a message but the null exception doesnt triggers.. we will need to check the crashdump
+Exception events—so even if we tell CDB to ignore the ^C event, it just hooks it and prints a message, but the null exception doesn't trigger.
+We will need to check the crash dump.

-The first thing I tried was to spawn Radare within CDB and trigger the `Ctrl+C`, but that got me back to the CDB shell, because the debugger captured the exception event.
-Similar behaviour we have in GDB/LLDB/R2 when debugging in the very same terminal.
+The first thing I tried was to spawn Radare2 within CDB and trigger the `Ctrl+C`, but that got me back to the CDB shell, because the debugger captured the exception event.
+Similar behavior we have in GDB/LLDB/R2 when debugging in the very same terminal.

-So I tried attaching, starting radare2 in a separate `cmd.exe` console, pick the PID with `tasklist` and attach using `cdb -p pid`, but this time I was ready to ignore the CTRLC event using the `sxn` command:
+So I tried attaching: starting radare2 in a separate `cmd.exe` console, picking the PID with `tasklist`, and attaching using `cdb -p pid`.
+But this time, I was ready to ignore the CTRL-C event using the `sxn` command:

 ```
 0:001> sxn c000013a